Elleined/junit-mockito-notes/README.md

 # Why use mocking
 - You will use mock/ dummy object for that so you can test individual component, method, function, class, logic, or object without interacting or calling the real object.

+# Mockito methods
+`doNothing()`: Used if method returns void.
+`thenReturn(R returnValue)`: Used to specify the return value of specified mock object method.
+`mock(T targetMockObject)`: Used to create substitute/ mock/ dummy object of the supplied tarketMockObject.
+`when(T methodToHaveMockBehavior)`: Used in conjunction with thenReturn the supplied methodToHaveMockBehavior will returns the thenReturn returnValue.
+`spy()`: Used for private and final methods, classes, and fields.

 # Helpful links
 [Junit and Mocking by Ashok IT](https://m.youtube.com/watch?v=MEFoGR07qgw&t=11126s&pp=ygUOQXNob2sgaXQganVuaXQ%3D)